frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

         <source src="/img/learning-course/stage1b/exercises/e1/e1s15.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption> 3.
-Assemble the motor and motor pinion gear using parts from the MKCad App.
+Assemble the motor and motor pinion gear using parts from FRCDesignLib.
 You will need to use mate inference locking to fasten the motor to the motor pinion: See the above drop down to learn how. </figcaption>
     </figure>
   </div>